 Individual disability insurance policies

-If your benefits are coming from a private disability insurance policy, then the benefits are typically not taxable.
+If your benefits are from a private disability insurance policy, then the benefits are typically not taxable.
 This is because the premiums are usually paid with after-tax dollars.

-This also means that you are not eligible to claim the premiums as a medical deduction when filing your tax return.
+This also means that you are not generally eligible to claim the premiums as a medical deduction when filing your tax return.

 Group disability insurance policies

 If you are one of the millions of Americans with an employer-provided long-term disability insurance policy, then the taxability of the benefits would be based on who pays the premiums.

 If the employee pays the premiums using after-tax income, benefits are tax-free.
 However, if the employer pays the premiums, benefits are taxable.
 If you and your employer split the premium costs, you will also split the tax liability.